xitu/gold-miner/article/2020/the-beginners-guide-to-elasticsearch.md

 Most resources on the internet compare an index with an individual, relational database.
 Now, you might be thinking, **“Isn’t an index more like a table rather than a database?”**

 You’re right.
 It does seem similar to a table.
 However, up until Elasticsearch v.6, there use to be the concept of mapping **types**.
 Types represented the type of document within an index.
-For example, if “**twitter”** is an index, then one could describe two types of **“twitter”** documents: “**tweet”** ****and** “user.” **There were many problems with types that I won’t delve into in this article, but essentially, types mimic relational database tables.
+For example, if “**twitter”** is an index, then one could describe two types of **“twitter”** documents: “**tweet”** and “**user**.”
+There were many problems with types that I won’t delve into in this article, but essentially, types mimic relational database tables.

 **My word of advice is not to make the connections with relational databases.
 It will confuse you, just as much as it confused me.**